magazino/move_base_flex/README.md

 * Load multiple planners and controllers, selectable at runtime by setting one of the loaded plugin names in the action goal.
 * Concurrency: Parallel planning, recovering, controlling by selecting different concurrency slots when defining the action goal.
 Only different plugins instances can run in parallel.

 Please see also the [Move Base Flex Documentation and Tutorials](https://wiki.ros.org/move_base_flex) in the ROS wiki.
+And [this repository](https://github.com/Rayman/turtlebot3_mbf) contains a working minimal configuration for a turtlebot 3.

 ## Concepts & Architecture